 The Regent of Rotorua has ample free parking split between two lots on either side of the main building and because they do nothing by halves, even these most functional of areas are a treat with oversized pots and feature plantings.
 A number of dedicated handicap parking spaces are available for those in need.

-The Regent Of Rotorua is centrally located in the heart of Rotorua just a few minutes walk from the main shopping district.
+There are tonnes of great things to do in Rotorua and the Regent Of Rotorua makes a great base to explore.
+Centrally located in the heart of Rotorua, it’s just a few minutes walk from the main shopping district.
 If you are feeling peckish Eat Street is literally a 1 minute walk away and you will find 20 or so eateries clustered in an undercover mall.
 Try Cafe Ephesus for a great value Turkish lunch like we did.
 After lunch exit on the other side and walk off your meal around the shores of Lake Rotorua.
 Keep your eyes peeled for the ‘tree’ made of old bicycle parts and say hello to the resident black swans.

-See a geyser erupt in full glory at Te Puia which is only about a 5 minute drive away and a must do while in Rotorua.
+Visiting a geothermal park in Rotorua is a must.
+You can see a geyser erupt in full glory at Te Puia which is only about a 5 minute drive away.
 I recommend the Te Pō experience which includes a Māori Hangi feast.